-Once all the ingredients were set on the counter, he turned back to his laptop and raised the volume on his playlist for the book’s inspiration.
+Once all the ingredients were set on the counter, he turned back to his laptop and raised the volume on the playlist he'd crafted for writing inspiration.
 A rioting clash of pipes and drums and electric guitars blasted out.
 Grinning, he rolled up his sleeves, washed his hands, and got to work blending together butter, sugar, baking soda, salt, eggs, vanilla, and flour.

 Per the recipe, the batter had to chill for at least one hour.
 Then the cookies had to bake, and then cool before they could be decorated.
 That would be cutting it close.
 Perhaps he could speed up the process by putting it in the freezer.

 He divided the dough into two portions, hoping they would chill faster that way.
-Covered them, and popped them in the freezer.
-Then, he set the timer—a winding dial one that was shaped like a cupcake—and then set another timer on his phone as a backup, and dived back into his book.
+With the segments covered and popped in the freezer. he set the timer—a winding dial one that was shaped like a cupcake—then set another timer on his phone as a backup, and dived back into his book.

 An hour later, beeping pulled him from the fight between the killer and the hero.
 He quickly pre-heated the oven and then grabbed the bowls from the freezer.
 Goosebumps broke out on his skin as the icy cold raced into his hands.
 He’d seen Gabe roll out dough a number of times, enough to know to flour the surface before he set the first portion of dough down to be rolled.